 In conjunction with the exhibition, T. Banks of YGB organized a Youth Art Showcase on May 20, 2015 in the Overture Center's Promenade Hall.
 The showcase featured 18 original acts by young poets, singers, MC’s, dancers, and visual artists responding to state violence and police brutality disproportionately affecting Black youth.

 To document the show, we produced a fully illustrated catalogue, featuring an essay by juror Freida High W. Tesfagiorgis, image plates of all works in the exhibition, an introduction by Beth Racette (Overture Center), and statements by the artists.
-Order the catalogue directly from the publisher here.
-30% of all catalog sales benefit the Justified Anger Coalition, a local group working to dismantle systemic racism in Madison.
+30% of all catalog sales benefited the Justified Anger Coalition, a local group working to dismantle systemic racism in Madison.

 Sy Abudu, Brad Baranowski, Anthony Black, Janet Braun-Reinitz, Blanche Brown, Poet Fabu, Jiayu (Olivia) Chen, Halie Conyers, Rolando Cruz, Margaret DeLima, Linda Friend, Rosita González, Linda P. Hancock, Jovita Hogan, Kelli Hoppmann & Ann Orlowski, Tom Jenz, Mutope J. Johnson, Jerry Jordan, Molly Krochalk, Doran London, Michelle Louis, Stephen Marc, Fidencio Martinez, Vernon McCombs, Allen Moore, James Morgan, DarRen Morris, Christopher McIntyre Perceptions, Franklynn Peterson, Bonnie Peterson, Yvette M. Pino, Cynthia Reynolds, Leonel Salazar, Isaac Scott, Barry Sherbeck, Amber Sowards, Camaron Spencer, Wanda Tapp, Lynn Tarnoff, Rhea Vedro, Danielle Washington, Nafis White, and Jave Yoshimoto.